Dibeo/weather_app/README.md

 ### 1. Geolocation
 - Upon initial load, the application prompts the user to grant access to their location.
 - Once permission is granted, the app uses the Web Geolocation API to retrieve the user's coordinates (latitude and longitude).
-- These coordinates are sent to a third-party weather API (e.g., OpenWeatherMap) to fetch current weather data.
+- These coordinates are sent to a third-party weather API (OpenWeatherMap) to fetch current weather data.

 ### 2. City Name Search
 - The user can type a city name into a search field.